polyfractal/athletic/readme.md

 | ------ | ---------- | -------- |
 | [![Latest Stable Version](https://poser.pugx.org/athletic/athletic/v/stable.png)](https://packagist.org/packages/athletic/athletic) | [![Build Status](https://travis-ci.org/polyfractal/athletic.png?branch=master)](https://travis-ci.org/polyfractal/athletic) | [![Coverage Status](https://coveralls.io/repos/polyfractal/athletic/badge.png?branch=master)](https://coveralls.io/r/polyfractal/athletic?branch=master)|

+# WARNING: No longer maintained
+Athletic is not currently being maintained, so it may have bugs or other problems.
+I would recommend using [PhpBench](https://github.com/phpbench/phpbench), which was inspired by Athletic.
+It is far more capable, and actively maintained

 ### Why Benchmark?
 Because fast code is good!
 While *premature* optimization is certainly evil, optimization is always an important component of software development.
 And sometimes you just really need to see if one solution to a problem is faster than an alternative.